A wired Ethernet and a Wifi extender are awesome for getting an internet connection wherever you want.

 No, WIFI Extenders don’t decrease the actual speed, as the WIFI Extenders are made in a way to boost your internet connection.
 So, don’t worry about the speed.
 Still, you may have a weak internet connection due to various reasons.

-Like a wireless connection often reflect the speed and you might have slow internet.
-There might be also other reasons which can slow down the internet as wireless is not that reliable.
+A wireless connection often reflects the speed, and you might have slow internet.
+There might also be other reasons to slow down the internet, as wireless is unreliable.
 You can check this post too.

-But, to make sure you get a good speed just check the suggestion discussed below.
+But, to make sure you get a good speed, check the suggestion discussed below.

 Should You Replace Your WIFI Extender with Ethernet?